Naalu/ds-senior-capstone-projects-website/deliverables/inception.md

 10. Would you be willing to approve or curate student submissions?<br />
 Dr. B stated this could be possible but it would be up to the department.

 Assessment: Must have.
 Dr. Buscaglia has show great interest in the idea and has offered a keen insight into the departments needs.
 Dr. B and the department are a clear audiance we are targeting and working with them will only help us create a better product.

 ### Interview 3:

-Igor Steinmacher by Rylan Harris via email
+Igor Steinmacher by Rylan via email
 1/31/2025

 1. What is your role in the department?<br />